trushkevich/telegram-delete-rb/README.md

 Going to delete 345 messages in "Group 1".
 Are you sure?
 [Yn]:
 ```
 Answering `Y` will trigger messages deletion (for all group members - that's what I created this thing for),
-answering anything else will take you back to the groups menu.
+answering anything else will take you back to the group chats menu.

+Choosing "2" in the main menu will take you to the private chats menu where the list of your private
+chats will be shown with the same functionality as for group chats.

 For now that is all that the app can do.
 Some improvements can be added in the future (but no guarantees).